 We are so excited to welcome everyone back to another Saturday Spotlight!

 Every month we hold one Spotlight where we feature one author and their upcoming release in a series of posts.
-For the month of March, we feel so privileged to welcome Sarah Beth Durst to Stuck in the Stacks to talk about her forthcoming novel: Race the Sands.
+For the month of January, we feel so privileged to welcome Scott Reintgen to Stuck in Stacks

-Published by Crown Books for Young Readers, Feiwel and Friends, Flatiron Books on April 21, 2020
+Published by Crown Books for Young Readers on January 21, 2020

 About The Author